bili-bu/project-3/README.md

 - Since this was our first full-stack application, working on every part of the project from idea planning to deployment was very rewarding.
 Seeing that we were able to create an entire application with frontend and backend was a great satisfaction.

-- This was also our first time working as a group with Git.
+- This was also our first time working as a group with Git and Github.
 Learning about how to avoid conflicts and put everyone’s work together was demanding at the beginning, but proved to be very useful for group collaboration.

-- Overcoming the limits of working remotely from home.
+- Overcoming the limits of working remotely from home for the first time for all members of the group.

+- We had a little less than a day to set up the design for the whole application.
+We managed to write all of the CSS in such a way that we could reuse the design we applied to many components giving a very cohesive and smooth design to the game in a very short period of time.

 ## Potential Future Features

-- Maybe a timer to answer a question in a limited time.
+- We were thinking of adding a timer to force the user to answer a question in a limited time frame.

 - We were thinking about displaying the ranking in percentages instead of correct answers, to make it more independent from the number of games.
 Since that didn't satisfy us very much, we were thinking about maybe having a new point system.